Appeals court: Kinder Morgan's Ruby Pipeline should get another look

-SAN FRANCISCO (Reuters) - A U.S. appeals court on Monday ruled that federal wildlife authorities improperly certified the Ruby Pipeline Project without taking into account its impact on groundwater wells and certain fish species along the route.
+SAN FRANCISCO, Oct 22 (Reuters) - A U.S. appeals court on Monday ruled that federal wildlife authorities improperly certified the Ruby Pipeline Project without taking into account its impact on groundwater wells and certain fish species along the route.

 The natural gas pipeline, which runs over 678 miles from Wyoming to Oregon, has already been completed.
 The pipeline is owned and operated by Kinder Morgan Inc.